SindreGiske/TextGame/README.md

 go command now also supports [go back] which returns you to the last room you left.

+TAKE ITEM:

+If you have inspected the asset which holds the item (and not left the room since) you can simply say for example [take key], and the key will be taken from the table, not needing to specify [take key from table].

 UNLOCK DOOR :

 If the room only has one door, you can unlock it with just [ unlock door ]. [ use key on door ] also works.